Federal Verification 2022-23

 Individuals Who Filed Non-IRS Income Tax Returns

-A tax filer who filed an income tax return with the tax authority for American Samoa must provide Cornell with a copy of his or her tax account information if selected for verification since these tax authorities do not charge a fee to obtain this information.
+A tax filer who filed an income tax return with tax authority for American Samoa must provide a copy of his or her tax account information.
+Submit this documentation to IDOC.

 A tax filer who filed an income tax return with tax authorities not mentioned above, i.e. a foreign tax authority, and who indicates that he or she is unable to obtain the tax account information free of charge, must provide Cornell with documentation that the tax authority charges a fee to obtain that information, along with a signed copy of his or her income tax return that was filed with the relevant tax authority.
 Submit this documentation to IDOC.